 It has long been known that women are twice as likely as men to suffer from generalized anxiety disorder or panic disorder.
 What has not been understood, however, is exactly why.
-But medical research is beginning to uncover the explanations for this gender-based paradox.
+But medical research is beginning to uncover the explanations for this gender-based paradox, giving us as clearer picture of how to address signs of anxiety in women.

 - Excessive worry